China says investigating former China Telecom vice president

-UPDATE 1-FDA, Mylan silence on generic Advair may be good news for GSK

-* Hikma seeks okay for competing generic by May 10 (Adds Mylan no comment, more on FDA bioequivalence standards)

-BEIJING China's top anti-graft agency has opened an investigation into former China Telecom Corp Ltd president and chief engineer Leng Rongquan, a 20-year executive and Communist Party member who retired in 2010.
+BEIJING, April 17 China's top anti-graft agency has opened an investigation into former China Telecom Corp Ltd vice president and chief engineer Leng Rongquan, a 20-year executive and Communist Party member who retired in 2010.

 Leng is being probed on "suspicion of serious violations of the law", according to a brief statement by the Communist Party's graft watchdog, the Central Commission for Discipline Inspection (CCDI).